CodingMarkus/Epistaro/doc/dev/CStyleGuide.md

 		// All other fields are zero/NULL
 	};

 Do not typedef every structure and enum into the global namespace.
-Only typedef where it improves readability; keeping namespaces separate is often advantageous.
+Only typedef opaque types and enums used as options; keeping namespaces separate is often advantageous.

 6. Pointers and Arrays